 Prepaid cards are a great fit for some baseline reasons.
 They help you stay on budget since you can’t really borrow on the app, but they still have all the same flexibility as a credit card, and they’re accepted everywhere.

-That said, STACK’s particular card is the best fit for a few use cases.
+That said, STACK’s card is designed to be a fit for some specific use cases.

 If you’re going to travel, or you travel frequently.
-STACK’s banner perk is definitely that they don’t charge any foreign exchange fees.
-Many mainstream credit cards will charge 2% or more on every foreign transaction, and even KOHO, a competing prepaid card, charges 1.5% on their basic card (although their premium service, KOHO Premium, offers no foreign exchange fee for $9 a month or $84 a year).
-If you’re a frequent traveller for work or for pleasure, and you’re looking for a card that makes it as easy and cheap as possible to avoid foreign exchange fees, STACK is fantastic.
+STACK’s big perk is definitely that they don’t charge any foreign exchange fees.
+Many mainstream credit cards will charge 2% or more on every foreign transaction.
+If you’re a frequent traveller for work or for pleasure, and you’re looking for a card that makes it as easy and cheap as possible to avoid foreign exchange fees, STACK does that.

 If you can take advantage of their reward partners.
 Instead of a flat cash-back rewards program, STACK offers a variety of reward programs with specific brands and merchants.
 You can check out the whole list on their website, but if you see a lot of offers you think would be useful, that may balance out not having cash-back or rewards on your regular spending.

 If you need to load your card with cash.
 I think this is a truly beautiful feature that STACK has added to their card: you can load it using cash at many in-person locations.
 Credit cards are harder to access for many people who are underserved by the banking community, and the ability to load cash onto a credit-card-like-tool and use it as one is a great feature for many Canadians.
-You can’t do this on other pre-paid cards, so if you often have cash you’d like to use on a card, STACK is a great fit.
+You can’t do this on other pre-paid cards right now.

 How do you open a STACK Card?